 The adolescent unit, which caters for adolescents up to the age of 18 years and their parents/caregivers, aims to provide help and relief for adolescents suffering from psychiatric disorders such as depression, bipolar mood disorder, substance abuse, mild personality difficulties or other associated adjustment problems.

 The multi-disciplinary treatment team comprises professionals with a specialist interest and expertise in adolescent development and psychiatry, and includes psychiatrists, registered nurses, psychologists, occupational and family therapists and social workers.

-Because of the sensitivities in dealing with under-age patients, pre-admission of any individual to the adolescent unit is undertaken by two treating professionals.
+Because of the sensitivities in dealing with under-age patients, pre-admission assessments may be required.
 No patients may be admitted to the unit after hours.
 Please contact your nearest clinic for assistance with adolescent admissions.